joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Category Maturity Scorecard.md

 [Learn more about Category Maturity Scorecards](https://about.gitlab.com/handbook/engineering/ux/category-maturity-scorecards/)
 1. [ ] Review the Category Maturity Scorecard handbook page and follow the process as described.
 Reach out to the [UX Researcher for your stage](https://about.gitlab.com/handbook/product/categories/) if you have questions.
+1. [ ] [Document the research data and insights in a Dovetail project](https://about.gitlab.com/handbook/engineering/ux/ux-research-training/documenting-research-findings/) using the Category Maturity Scorecard Dovetail project template.
+1. [ ] Link the Dovetail project in this issue.
-1. [ ] Document the results of each JTBD scenario using this template
+1. [ ] Document the results of each JTBD scenario using this issue template.
-1. [ ] Add links for each participants' session recordings.
-Consider downloading the session videos from Zoom, and uploading them to the shared Google UX Research folder in the appropriate section/stage/project folder.
 1. [ ] If the participant has not granted permission to share the recording publicly, ensure the sharing settings are set to GitLab-only.
 1. [ ] If needed, [create a recommendation issue](https://gitlab.com/gitlab-org/gitlab-design/issues/new?issuable_template=UX%20Scorecard%20Part%202) for these sessions.